Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Experiments

 \textbf{The effects of different margin $m$.} Performance of our model grows with the increase of value $m$, because it forces the network to learn discriminative representations.
-But when $m$ is too large, the performance stops rising and even begins falling.
-As revealed in Figure \ref{fig:diff_m_sketchy}: (1) when $m=1$, the intra-class distances of part of instances are greater than the minimum inter-class distance, which leads to bad retrieval performance; (2) when $m=4$ and $m=16$, the minimum inter-class distances are greater than intra-class distances generally, which explains the better performance in these cases.
-But the standard deviation within some categories do not decrease with larger $m$ due to intrinsic variance, which explains why the performance stops rising or begins falling when $m$ is large.
+But when $m$ is too large, \emph{e.g.,} $m>4$, the performance stops rising and even begins falling, which is shown in Figure\ \ref{fig:ablation_diff_m}.

+As revealed in Figure\ \ref{fig:diff_m_sketchy}: (1) when $m=1$, the intra-class distances of part of instances are greater than the minimum inter-class distance, which leads to bad retrieval performance; (2) when $m=4$ and $m=16$, the minimum inter-class distances are greater than intra-class distances generally, which explains the better performance in these cases.
+Nevertheless, the standard deviation within some categories does not decrease with larger $m$ due to intrinsic variance, explaining why the performance stops rising or begins falling when $m$ is overly large.

+\textbf{Analysis of the mapping in hashing}.
+We train a spectral normalized fully-connected layer $\mathcal{F}_{SN}$ for hashing.
+But the mapping can be modeled by other structures.
+We try fully-connected networks with different depth and settings (w./w.o. spectral normalization) for the hashing task.
+Note that if we adopt multi-layer networks, the dimension of intermediate layers is set to 256, and the activation function is Rectified Linear Unit, as the Lipschitz constant of ReLU is smaller than 1.
+The results of MAP on both datasets are shown in Figure\ \ref{fig:ablation_hashing}.
+We can found that multi-layer networks have worse performance than one-layer linear mapping.
+Moreover, the spectral normalized networks work better generally, which shows their advantage in maintaining discrimination property.